habitat-sh/habitat/www/source/docs/run-packages-director.html.md

 ## Using the director
 When run in a supervisor, the director can be started using the `hab start` command.

-    hab start core/director
+    hab start core/hab-director

-This command will install and start `core/director`.
-You must pass in the config.toml file containing your service definitions.
+You must also pass in the config.toml file containing your service definitions.
 This can be done at runtime dynamically by using the `hab config apply` subcommand.

     hab config apply hab-director.default --peer 172.17.0.2 1 /path/to/config.toml